 However, Bushman, as a Bancroft Winner and long-held position in Columbia University’s History Department, is still the most recognizable name in the study of Mormonism.
 Whenever American religious historians discover that I study Mormonism, they almost always mention that they own a copy of Rough Stone Rolling.
 Most of them then confess to never having more than chapter or two from Bushman’s “cultural biography” of Mormonism’s founder.

 To those interested in American religious history, American history, religious studies, and other related fields, but have never picked up the book, I have GREAT news for you.
 We at the Juvenile Instructor are hosting a summer book club, wherein our bloggers will summarize, offer critiques, and address questions that often arise from reading the book.
 To anyone who teaches Mormonism in their class, this is the opportunity to ask academics who have taught and addressed Mormonism in either university classrooms or more informal settings.
 The book is nearly 600 pages long and its first few chapters are perhaps the thickest to understand.
 This book club will help you get over the hump and read an award-winning biography of Mormonism’s founder.
 If you need to read ONE book on Mormon history, THIS is the one.

-It?s pretty simple, really.
+It’s pretty simple, really.
 We will read 2-3 chapters each week and post our summaries, perhaps some discussion points, and some questions of our own to spark other discussion.
-If you miss a week?s reading, the post will be there from the week before to summarize what you miss.
-You will also be able to read invaluable questions and answers in the comments sections?questions and answers that will help you better teach both Mormonism and American religious history more effectively.
+If you miss a week’s reading, the post will be there from the week before to summarize what you miss.
+You will also be able to read invaluable questions and answers in the comments sections; these questions and answers will help you better teach both Mormonism and American religious history more effectively.
 All that for the price of walking to your local library or book store!

 [ii] She also wrote that there would continue to be battles within Mormonism as to how and what should be said and how it should be said.
 Once more, Shipps was prophetic.